techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-01_globalInfrastructure.md

 ### Resultaat
 Choosing a region to host one's cloud services is a choice that comes down to a few factors.
 Location can determine:
 1. The latency to reach the data centre.
-2. The compliance of the data centre. with any relevant laws.
+2. The compliance of the data centre with any relevant laws.
 3. The availability of certain services, such as region pairing.